 You put the strobe disk on the turntable and turn it on, so that the disk spins.
 The disk has dots or lines on it.
 As it spins, a strobe light illuminates it at a specific frequency and when the markings on the disk appear to be stationary, it is spinning at the correct speed.

 Obviously, we don’t all have a strobe light, but there are phone apps that perform this function.

 Even better, get a disk that is meant for a 60 Hz frequency light, like the one linked to above.
 That is the frequency of a standard light fixture in the US.

 Some countries use 50 Hz, which is also marked on the disk linked to above.

-If you learn that your turntable is not spinning at the proper speed, or not spinning at all, then you need to fix the belt.
+If you learn that your turntable is spinning too fast or too slow, or not spinning at all, then you need to fix the belt.
 Sometimes, you only need to put the existing belt back in its correct position, but other times, you will need to get a new one altogether.
 You want to make sure you get the right one.